-12DW7, and ECC83 are matched to name a few.
+A 9-pin adapter can be made for confirming that the two halves of popular 9-pin miniature tube base (9A or Noval base) dual triode tubes such as the 6AU7, 12AE7, 12AT7, 12AU7, 12AX7, 12BH7, 12DW7, and ECC83 are matched to name a few.
 To check that the separate halves are matched the heater pins (pins 4, 5, and 9) are connected to a 9-pin socket from the 9-pin plug.
 The cathodes on pin 3 and pin 8 are wired together.
-Pin 7 of the tube plug (the section 1 triode's grid pin coming from the tube tester) is wired to one center contact of a Double Pole Double Throw (DPDT ON-OFF-ON) toggle switch and pin 6 of the tube plug (the section 1 triode's plate pin coming from the tube tester) is wired to one center contacts go to pins 7 and 6 respectively of the 9-pin socket.
+Pin 7 of the tube plug (the section 1 triode's grid pin coming from the tube tester) is wired to one center contact of a Double Pole Double Throw (DPDT ON-OFF-ON) toggle switch and pin 6 of the tube plug (the section 1 triode's plate pin coming from the tube tester) is wired to the other center contact.
+The two left switch contacts go to pins 7 and 6 respectively of the 9-pin socket.
 The two right switch contacts go to pins 2 and 1 respectively of the 9-pin socket.
 To test both halves of the tube set the tube tester up to test the first section of the dual triode.
 By toggling the switch to the left or right the characteristic curves of each half of the dual triode are displayed on the curve tracer.